NERC-Digital-Solutions-Hub/rse-assessment/README.md

 Upon evaluating these aspects, describe potential improvements to the code.
 These could involve refactoring for better clarity, adopting more effective object-oriented practices, simplifying complex functions, improving variable naming for better understanding, or optimizing the interaction with external services.
 While actual code refactoring is not required, presenting a clear, structured critique and offering concrete suggestions for enhancements will be valuable.
 If inspired to propose specific code changes, highlighting how these changes could be implemented would further demonstrate an understanding of good software development practices and contribute to the application's overall improvement.

+**3. Python Assignment: Design Pattern in GIS Data Processing**

+Objective: Implement a C# console application that processes a set of spatial data (e.g., a list of geographic coordinates, a list of polygons - it can read from a shapefile or from a JSON file) and applies a design pattern (e.g., Factory Method) to create different types of spatial analyses (e.g., centroid calculation, bounding box creation).

+**Requirements:**

+- Allow the user to select the type of spatial analysis via command-line arguments or user input.

+- Use the Factory Method pattern to instantiate the appropriate analysis class based on the user's selection.

+- Demonstrate proper use of abstractions using the ABC module to define and implement spatial analysis operations.